pattonsgirl/Spring2020-CEG2350/Lab02/README.md

     * Try typing `cd /drives/`
     * Use `ls` to see what is in this directory.

+2. Open MobaXTerm OR WSL Ubuntu
+* Open a WSL Ubuntu terminal
+* The Welcome text in the shell tells us something very convenient:
+    * `Windows drives are mounted into /mnt path`
+    * Try typing `cd /mnt/`
+    * Use `ls` to see what is in this directory.

-Now that you can see your file system, in your lab write notes write the file path to get to your key.
+Now that you can see your file system, **in your lab notes, write the file path to your key**.
 Commands that may help: `pwd, ls, cd`

-*Note: not the one we copied to WSL Ubuntu, but the one that you downloaded or saved*
+Mac users:
+In your Terminal go to your root directory.
+In your lab notes, write the file path to get to your key.

-Log in to your AWS Educate environment:
+## Part 2 - Log in to your AWS Educate environment:
 `ssh -i /path/to/private/key ubuntu@ElasticIP`

-## Part 2 - Files and Directories
+## Part 3 - Files and Directories
 * Create directories
 * Create files
 * Create a hidden file